Please see the Imago Mundi section of the Routledge/Taylor & Francis (Informa) website for all

 matters relating to the publication and sale of the journal, online access and searching,

-alerting, and advertising.
-Back issues in print form are available from Periodicals Service Company
+alerting, etc. Back issues in print form are available from Periodicals Service Company

 and Schmidt Periodicals GmbH.